 Stations in major cities (Kansai, Chubu, Hokkaido, and Fukuoka), covering broader municipalities, have a great regional influence and contribute to SDG localization.
 Some main examples by individual companies in the Kansai area include "YTV Sustainability Project" by Yomiuri Telecasting, "MBS SDGs Project" by Mainichi Broadcasting System, "Kantele SDGs" by Kansai Television, and "Asu Mirai Week" by Asahi Broadcasting.
 In the Nagoya area, a joint effort "SDGs in Progress" has been organized by five commercial stations in addition to individual efforts such as "Let's Take a Local View on the SDGs!
-Mirai News" by Tokai Television and "Sports SDGs" by Aichi Television.
-Examples in the other areas include "Let's Create the Future: Make Fukuoka SDGs" by RKB Mainichi Broadcasting in Fukuoka and "SDGs from Hokkaido to the Future" by Hokkaido Broadcasting.
+Mirai News" by Tokai Television and "Sports SDGs" by Akibi Television.
+Examples in the other areas include "Let's Create the Future: Make Fukuoka SDGs" by RKB Mainichi Broadcasting.